Athlete/athlete-api-docs/resources/messages.rst

     :created_date: The date and time that the conversation was created.
     :id: The id of the message.
     :message: The actual message (Text/String).
     :user: The user that sent the message.
+It's null if the user removed his/her account.
+    :user_deleted_name: Is the name (just a string) of the user that sent the message in the first place, just as a reference.

 Post a new Message
 ------------------